BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 What is NOT in scope of the project:
 - Design and implement a virtual TPM from scratch
-- Communicate between the hardware TPM directly from the virtual TPM via deepquote function (possible in the Xen version of Keylime)
+- Communicate between the hardware TPM directly from the virtual TPM via deepquote function (possible only in the Xen version of Keylime)
 - Improve features of the Xen implementation

 ## Solution Concept